Food Industry Donations

 - Past their ‘best if used by’ date

 - Damaged (some restrictions apply)

 - Rejected but still safe for human consumption or use

 To meet high demand, Second Harvest Heartland is committed to developing new sources of fresh, wholesome food.
 We are proud of the increasing percentage of fresh food we offer, including agricultural surplus such as apples, corn and potatoes.
-Last year, we collected 9.8 million pounds of produce from nearly 50 different growers, and continue to expand the variety of types of produce we offer.
+Last year, we collected 7 million pounds of 20 different types of produce from 30 Minnesota growers.

 The Bill Emerson Good Samaritan Donations Act is a federal law ensuring that donors are protected from any civil and criminal liability, as long as the product is donated in good faith.
 In addition, our distribution center is AIB Compliant, ensuring that your donation will be handled safely.
 We encourage businesses to donate food and grocery products worry-free.

 For more information about the Good Samaritan Donations Act, click here.

 Many donations of product also are eligible for an enhanced tax deduction under IRS 170(C)(3).
 Please consult your tax adviser for details.